awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cli.md

    aws ssm send-command --document-name "AWS-RunShellScript" --parameters '{"commands":["echo {{ssm:/Test/IAD/helloWorld}}"]}' --targets "Key=instanceids,Values=instance-ids"
    ```

 Use the following procedure to create a Secure String parameter\.
-For more information about Secure String parameters, see [Use Secure String Parameters](sysman-paramstore-about.md#sysman-paramstore-securestring)\.
+For more information about Secure String parameters, see [Using Secure String Parameters](sysman-paramstore-about.md#sysman-paramstore-securestring)\.

 **To create a Secure String parameter using the AWS CLI**